j-d0g/mistral-7b-nli/project_blog.md

 |  | Q&A (Solution C) | Satisfactory answers to questions. | 2 | Depends on understanding documented here. |

 *(Note: Marks related to a second solution, Q&A for it, etc., are omitted for clarity as they are not covered by this specific project focus.)*

 ---

+## Evaluation Strategy Notes

+### Qualitative Analysis of Thoughts

+While the generated `thought_process` offers a potential window into the model's reasoning, performing rigorous *qualitative* analysis (e.g., categorizing reasoning types, identifying common flaws) is complex and currently considered out-of-scope for the primary project goals.
+Instead, the focus is on using the CoT generation as a mechanism to **improve quantitative metrics** (primarily accuracy on the NLI task).
+These quantitative metrics serve as an indirect proxy for the quality of the underlying reasoning.

+An **LLM-as-a-judge** scoring mechanism *was* developed (`scripts/score_thoughts.py`) to automatically assess thought quality based on criteria like coherence, correctness, and brevity.
+While experiments showed this could be effective to some degree, results must be interpreted cautiously due to the inherent biases and potential inconsistencies of using LLMs for evaluation, especially given the subjective nature of some NLI examples encountered.

+### Robust Prediction Extraction

+Early evaluation attempts were hindered by flawed logic for extracting the final `predicted_label` from the model's generated output string, which included the JSON CoT.
+A significant issue arose from setting `tokenizer.pad_token = tokenizer.eos_token` during training/generation.
+This configuration sometimes caused the model to generate repetitive, non-JSON text after the intended JSON output, simply to fill the sequence up to the maximum length before the EOS token.
+The initial parsing logic failed to handle these malformed strings correctly, leading to inaccurate performance reporting.

+The parsing logic in the evaluation scripts (`evaluate/sample_model.py` and helpers) was subsequently **corrected** to robustly identify and extract the intended JSON structure, even in the presence of such trailing padding or other potential generation artifacts.
+This fix was crucial for obtaining reliable performance metrics for the CoT-generating models.

+### Training Metrics vs. Final Evaluation

+During fine-tuning, the `SFTTrainer` in `train_sft.py` primarily monitors **training loss**, **validation loss**, and **token accuracy**.
+It does not currently implement a custom `compute_metrics` function to calculate classification metrics like Precision, Recall, and F1 during the training loop.
+The definitive evaluation of NLI classification performance (Accuracy, P/R/F1 if labels are available) relies on running the dedicated inference script (`evaluate/run_inference.sh`) on the relevant dataset (e.g., dev set, hidden test set).

+---

+## Next Steps, Loose Ends, and Future Directions

+Reflecting on the project's progress and findings, several potential avenues for improvement, necessary wrap-up tasks, and future explorations emerge:

+### Potential Next Steps & Improvements

+*   **Agentic Data Synthesis Pipeline:** Explore transforming the current sequential data generation process into a more integrated, self-improving loop.
+This could involve:
+    *   Further refining the LLM-as-a-judge scorer (`scripts/score_thoughts.py`).
+    *   Integrating automated scoring and reflection *during* the initial thought generation phase, allowing for iterative self-correction until reasoning meets certain quality criteria (e.g., coherence, brevity, logical soundness).
+    *   The goal would be a self-sufficient pipeline aiming to maximize the quality of the generated CoT data, potentially leading to better downstream classification performance and lower training loss.
+*   **Deeper Qualitative Analysis:** If time permits, perform a more structured qualitative analysis on a sample of the generated `thought_process` outputs (both original and reflected) to categorize common reasoning patterns, error types, and assess the impact of reflection more granularly.

+### Alternative Reasoning Paradigms (Beyond Current Scope)

+*   **Multi-Path Reasoning:** Investigate generating multiple, diverse reasoning chains for each NLI example, particularly for those identified as subjective or ambiguous during initial analysis.
+This could potentially improve model robustness and generalization.
+*   **Advanced Reasoning Frameworks:** Explore connections to or implementations of frameworks like Tree-of-Thoughts (ToT) for exploring branching reasoning paths, or employ modern Reinforcement Learning techniques (e.g., approaches similar to GRPO or others focused on optimizing reasoning policies) as a post-training refinement step for the generated thoughts.

+### Loose Ends (Pre-Submission Checklist)

+*   **Results Collation:** Systematically gather and organize all quantitative results from various experiments:
+    *   Model performance metrics (Accuracy, Loss) for different ablations/checkpoints on dev/test sets.
+    *   Data augmentation statistics (e.g., number of examples generated, number reflected, average thought length).
+    *   Findings from any data analysis (even if anecdotal due to lost artifacts).
+    *   Results from the LLM-as-a-judge scorer, if used for analysis.
+*   **Visualization for Communication:** Create clear and informative visualizations:
+    *   Tables comparing model performance across different configurations.
+    *   Graphs showing training/validation loss curves, accuracy trends.
+    *   Diagrams illustrating the key processes: the two-stage CoT generation pipeline (initial + reflection), the QLoRA fine-tuning setup, the evaluation workflow.

+### Future Research Directions

+*   Currently, the focus remains on completing the coursework objectives.
+However, the effectiveness of the reflection mechanism and the challenges of subjective labels in NLI datasets could inspire future investigations.

+---